Preparing for presentations

 preparing for presentations requires more than having the information.
 It involves making a connection with the audience.
 A speaker has to make their point while simultaneously evaluate how the audience react.
 Sometimes they might even have to change their approach in how they are addressing them.
 Therefore, the speaker needs to be able to quickly respond to the situation in an appropriate manner.
 A speaker who has the ability to manage the pressure of the situation and the audience reaction is an ideal one.
 And having the knowledge and the information required to make the presentation, the speaker is ready to take the stage.

-It is essential to preplan presentations.
+It is beneficial and at times essential to preplan presentations.
 The presenter can determine the topics, outlines, and different types of presentation aids.
 Handouts should also be taken care of prior to the presentation.
 Every action you take at this stage helps deliver a smoother presentation.